MarioPrincesita/Goonies1986-RetroRevolve/README.md

 # Gameplay

-You can see the video here:

-Or either watch it on YouTube by clicking [HERE]()
+You can see the video on YouTube by clicking [HERE](https://youtu.be/ahFqAwJhteE)

 # Downloads